KTRosenberg/Hash_Table_C/ReadMe.md

-hash-table implementation with separate chaining and automatic table resizing

-allows the user to specify his or her own hash function when initializing a hash table
+hash-table implementation with separate chaining and automatic table resizing -allows the user to specify his or her own hash function (strings for now) when initializing a hash table

 to-do:
-possibly user input,
-improve resizing (providing an array of prime numbers is an option)
+improve resizing (providing an array of prime numbers is an option) possibly add user input,

 Compile as individual object files and create executable (in this case using gcc) with (for example):